mjspriggs/overview/glossary/glossary.md

 See [organization](#x2032585).

-### organization
+### organization (org)
 {: #x2032585}

+- The grouping methodology for users in IBM Cloud.
+Orgs are used to manage quotas.
+Users in an org share memory and service instance quotas.
+See also [domain](#x2021210), [space](#x2039442).
 - The entity that owns APIs or applications that use APIs.
 A provider organization owns APIs and associated plans, and can additionally own applications.
 A consumer organization owns only applications.
 An organization has at least one owner.
 An organization can be a project team, department, or division.
-- The grouping methodology for users in IBM Cloud.
-Orgs are used to manage quotas.
-Users in an org share memory and service instance quotas.
-See also [domain](#x2021210), [space](#x2039442).

 ### origin server
 {: #x2210603}

 A server that processes and responds to incoming requests from clients, and is typically used with a caching server.

+### out-of-band
+{: #x2032717}

+Pertaining to data transferred through a stream that is independent from the main data stream.

 ## P